excalibur-genx/durham-performance-analysis-workshop/presentations/final_session/misc/notes.md

 - Information was at a very high level.
 - Told us that we are memory bound (for the problem at hand) and MPI efficiency seems good.

+### Vampir

+- We got some simple traces from it and managed to see the communication patterns but we found it quite difficult to use.

 ## Score-P

 ## Likwid